beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 | --- | --- | --- | --- | --- | --- |
 | Better Advance (long) | 83.85 µs | 85.16 µs | 86.81 µs | 112.7 µs | 21.2% |
 | Better Advance (short) | 14.12 µs | 14.45 µs | 14.69 µs | 21.81 µs | 16.5% |

+<Image
+  src={shadow}
+  maxWidth={800}
+  alt="A picture of a sleeping orange and white cat with his face burried in his paws." caption="This picture of Shadow, my recently adopted cat, serves solely to break up the continuity of the article."
+/>

 ## `Vec` is All You Need